Gentry safari scrutiny frequent over recent years

 GENTRY, Ark.
-(KNWA) — A popular Northwest Arkansas drive-through safari is under scrutiny after a video surfaced of a bear attacking a pony.
+(KFTA) — A popular Northwest Arkansas drive-through safari is under scrutiny after a video surfaced of a bear attacking a pony.
 It’s not the first time the park has been questioned.

 Controversy surrounding the Gentry Wild Wilderness Drive-Through Safari is nothing new.
 Over the last couple years, there have been a number of incidents concerning the park.